General Distributions of Number Representation Elements: Introduction

 This paper is organised as follows.
 In Section~\ref{sec:gen-prob-msd} we give the general expression for the joint distribution of the $k$ most significant $b$-ary digits of outcomes drawn from an arbitrary positive-valued distribution.
 One application of our analysis is a proof of the general asymptotic distribution of the $j$-th most significant $b$-ary digit, which, as we will discuss, is the near exact counterpart of the Gauss-Kuz'min law for the general asymptotic distribution of the $j$-th continued fraction coefficient.
 Our approach to modelling the $k$ most significant $b$-ary digits through a single variable ---rather than through $k$ separate variables as in previous works--- leads to further contributions\footnote{Some preliminary results in this paper previously appeared in~\cite{balado21:_benford}.} in the particularisation of our general results in Section~\ref{sec:particular-cases}.
 Therein we produce a new closed-form expression for the distribution of the $j$-th significant $b$-ary digit of a Benford variable, and we give a short new proof of the asymptotic sum-invariance property of these variables.
 We also show that Benford's distribution is just a particular case of a more general distribution based on Pareto variables, which must have wider applicability in the pervasive realm of scale-invariant data ---a fact first pointed out by Pietronero et al.~\cite{pietronero01:_explaining} and then expanded upon by Barabesi and Pratelli~\cite{barabesi20:_generalized}, who however did not give results as complete as ours.

 In Section~\ref{sec:gen-prob-cf-coeff} we give the general expression for the joint distribution of the $k$ leading continued fraction coefficients of outcomes drawn from an arbitrary distribution.
 This is shown to be explicitly analogous to modelling the $k$ most significant $b$-ary digits of the data when the continued fraction coefficients correspond to the logarithm base $b$ of the data.
 Therefore, modelling leading CF coefficients is a realistic practical alternative to modelling most significant digits.
-Most of the results in Section~\ref{sec:gen-prob-cf-coeff} are novel, and so are their particularisations in Section~\ref{sec:particular-cases}, except for the special cases previously given by Miller and Takloo-Bighash~\cite{miller06:_invitation}.
+Most of the results in Section~\ref{sec:gen-prob-cf-coeff} are novel, and so are their particularisations in Section~\ref{sec:particular-cases} ---in particular the counterpart of Benford's law for continued fractions--- except for the special cases previously given by Miller and Takloo-Bighash~\cite{miller06:_invitation}.

 Additionally, we show in Section~\ref{sec:benf-vari-spec} the central role played by the particular analysis for Benford variables in the asymptotics of the general expressions ---both when modelling significant digits and leading continued fraction coefficients--- and we demonstrate this numerically in the case of Pareto variables in Section~\ref{sec:benf-based-appr}.